-A shortage of affordable housing will impact attraction, recruitment, and retention efforts.
-Housing availability and affordability issues are prevalent across the province.
-The Mainland | Southwest region is no exception.
+Housing availability and affordability issues are prevalent across the province, but are most pronounced in the Mainland | Southwest Region where prices continue to rise.
+A shortage of affordable housing will continue to impact employee attraction, recruitment, and retention efforts.
 All levels of government have studied the issues, and some have developed actionable strategies to deal with the impacts.

 See the following regional district reports:

-Fraser Valley Housing Strategy
+- Fraser Valley Housing Strategy

-Metro Vancouver Housing Strategy
+- Metro Vancouver Housing Strategy

-Squamish Lillooet Housing Strategy
+- Squamish Lillooet Housing Strategy

-Sunshine Coast Housing Strategy
+- Sunshine Coast Housing Strategy